Importance-Based Token Merging for Efficient Image and Video Generation: Experiments

-\parag{Video Diffusion.} We adopt AnimateDiff v3~\cite{guo2023animatediff} as the base model, which adds temporal attention layers to turn the text-to-image model, \ie Stable Diffusion, into a video diffusion model.
+\paragraph{Video Diffusion.} We adopt AnimateDiff v3~\cite{guo2023animatediff} as the base model, which adds temporal attention layers to turn the text-to-image model, \ie Stable Diffusion, into a video diffusion model.
 This model generates 16-frame videos at a resolution of 512×512.
 We compare our token merging method with ToMeSD and evaluate using VBench~\cite{huang2024vbench}.
 We report the semantic, quality, and total scores from VBench.
 The semantic score assesses alignment between the generated videos and the user prompt, focusing on entity types, attributes, and styles.
 The quality score evaluates the temporal consistency and visual quality of the generated videos.

-\parag{Other Metrics.} We also report TFLOPs, latency, and GPU memory usage, with and without memory-efficient attention (xFormers~\cite{xFormers2022}), on an NVIDIA A5000 GPU.
-Inference is performed using float16 precision.
+\paragraph{Other Metrics.} We report TFLOPs, latency, and GPU memory usage, with and without memory-efficient attention~\cite{xFormers2022}, on an NVIDIA A5000 GPU.
+Inference uses float16 precision.
 We estimate TFLOPs for a single diffusion sampling step.
 For latent diffusion models, the inference cost is measured exclusively in the latent space.

-\parag{Implementation Details.} For text-to-image diffusion, we follow the approach used in ToMeSD~\cite{Bolya2023TokenMF} by merging tokens in the self-attention layers of the first and last blocks of Stable Diffusion.
-The diffusion process consists of 50 sampling steps, with token pruning applied during the first 6 steps, followed by token merging.
-The classifier-free guidance (CFG) scale is set to 7.5.
+\paragraph{Implementation Details.} For text-to-image synthesis with Stable Diffusion~\cite{rombach2022high}, we merge tokens in the self-attention layers of the first and last model blocks, similar to ToMeSD~\cite{Bolya2023TokenMF}.
+For PixArt-$\alpha$~\cite{chen2023pixartalpha}, we apply token merging to self-attention and cross-attention in the middle half of the model layers (7–20 out of 28) for simplicity.
 For multi-view diffusion, we merge tokens in the self-attention layers of the first two and last two blocks of Zero123++~\cite{shi2023zero123++}.
-The process involves 50 sampling steps, with token pruning applied in the first 10 steps.
-The classifier-free guidance (CFG) scale is set to 4.
-For video diffusion, token merging is applied in the first and last blocks of AnimateDiff~\cite{guo2023animatediff}.
-The sampling consists of 30 steps, with token pruning during the first 4 steps and a CFG scale of 7.5.
-To ensure fairness, these settings are consistently applied to both our method and the baselines.
-The hyper-parameter $p$, which determines the size of the important token pool, is set to 0.4, 0.6, and 0.8 for image, multi-view, and video generation task, respectively.
-The number of destination tokens ($k$) is consistent across all tasks and follows the setting used in ToMeSD, utilizing 25\% of the total tokens.
+For video diffusion, we merge tokens in the first and last blocks of AnimateDiff~\cite{guo2023animatediff}.
+The hyper-parameter $p$, which determines the size of our important token pool, is set to 0.4, 0.6, and 0.8 for image, multi-view, and video generation tasks, respectively.
+The number of destination tokens ($k$) remains consistent across all tasks and follows the setting used in ToMeSD, utilizing 25\% of the total tokens.